Documentation Index Fetch the complete documentation index at: https://docs.elizaos.ai/llms.txt

 Action Chaining and Callbacks

-Action chaining in elizaOS allows multiple actions to execute sequentially with each action having access to the results of previous actions.
-This enables complex workflows where actions can build upon each other’s outputs.
+Action chaining allows multiple actions to execute sequentially, with each action accessing previous results.
+This enables complex workflows where actions build upon each other’s outputs.

 The ActionResult Interface